DV

 Which of TSII, TSLW, TSLY, and TSYY is best for dividend income?

 It depends on your goals.
-TSII currently offers the highest reported distribution yield, which means more income per dollar invested.
+TSLW currently offers the highest reported distribution yield, which means more income per dollar invested.
 However, a lower-yield fund may offer better total return or lower volatility, and funds without an established distribution history have no comparable yield to evaluate.
 Consider your time horizon and risk tolerance.

 What is the difference between TSII, TSLW, TSLY, and TSYY?